GuidoDC97/SM/README.md

 ## Solution
 Project has been completely developed in **C#**, using **Unity**.
 The complete application developed consists in:
 * A **backend** application intended for use by museum operators.
 With the application they can place/remove/move sensors for tracking visitors.
+Source code in [IoT Monitoring Museum - Backend](/IoT%20Monitoring%20Museum%20-%20Backend).
 * A **frontend** application intended for use by museum's management team.
 With this application they can visualize paths of visitors inside the museum giving a record of paths in input.
 It is possible to filter the data to visualize based on different criteria and to choose between two possibile kind of visualization.
+[IoT Monitoring Museum](/IoT%20Monitoring%20Museum).

 Front and backend communicates through a central online repository.